 In June 2022, we entered into a sales agreement with Cowen and Company LLC (Cowen) as sales agent, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering price of \$150.0 million under an at-the-market offering program (ATM).
 We will pay Cowen up to 3.0% of gross proceeds of the common stock sold through the ATM.
-As of June 30, 2023 September 30, 2023, no shares of common stock had been issued or sold under the ATM.
+Effective January 29, 2024, we suspended and terminated the prospectus related to the sale of common stock under the ATM.
+As a result, we will not make any sales of common stock pursuant to the ATM unless and until a new prospectus, prospectus supplement or registration statement is filed.